 1. The Officer did not Give the Field Sobriety Tests Properly

-The National Highway Transportation Safety Administration (NHTSA) has set forth specific procedures for how police are to explain, administer and score certain of the field sobriety tests.
-These procedures apply specifically to the Nevada horizontal gaze nystagmus test (following a stimulus with your eyes), the Nevada one leg stand test and the Nevada walk and turn test.
+The National Highway Transportation Safety Administration (NHTSA) has set forth specific procedures for how police are to explain, administer and score certain field sobriety tests.
+These procedures apply specifically to the horizontal gaze nystagmus test (following a stimulus with your eyes), the one-leg stand test and the walk and turn test.

 We find that most police are either not trained in the NHTSA procedures, or fail to execute the procedures properly.
 A good Las Vegas DUI Attorney can take advantage of these vital police errors, and use them to question the competency of the entire drunk driving investigation.
 Indeed, NHTSA’s own DUI manual indicates that not following the procedures renders the results invalid.